evanthegrayt/standup_md/README.md

 - None
 ```

-The following scaffolding will be added for today at the top of the file:
+The following scaffolding will be added for current entry at the top of the
+file:
 ```markdown
 # 2020-04-14
 ## Previous